Claim for adjustment of income tax – individuals

 With these instructions you can claim adjustment of the taxation of earned income and capital income or deductions, such as travel expenses and tax credit for household expenses.
 You can file a claim for adjustment after the Tax Administration has completed the assessment process for the year.

 Before claiming adjustment:

-If you need to make additions or corrections to the pre-completed tax return you received in Spring 2023, you can submit the changes in the tax return.
-How to make corrections in MyTax or on paper
+- If you need to make additions or corrections to the pre-completed tax return you received in Spring 2024, you can submit the changes in the tax return: Instructions for filing the tax return.

 The processing time for claims for adjustment is longer than the processing time for tax returns, which is why we recommend reporting changes on your tax return beforehand rather than claiming adjustment later.